-Provide non-mow strip under guardrail in accordance with the requirements found in the Exhibit 5, Special Provisions Section 805.
-When guardrail is adjacent to noise barrier, extend non-mow strip pavement under guardrail to the face of the noise barrier.
-Non-mow strip mats are prohibited adjacent to noise barriers.
+Provide non-mow strip under guardrail in accordance with the guidance found in the Exhibit 5, Special Provisions Section 805.

-Use additional length guardrail posts with compressed guardrail shoulder break contingent upon receiving SCDOT approval only where Right-of-way or environmental impacts dictate that standard guardrail shoulder break cannot be built.
-Compressed shoulder cannot be used at end terminals or behind curb.
+Use additional length guardrail posts with compressed guardrail shoulder break only where right of way or environmental impacts dictate that standard guardrail shoulder break cannot be built.
+Compressed shoulder guardrail shall not be used behind curb and gutter, at end treatments or bridge transitions.